 We were challenged to provide a temporary road course layout using runway and taxiway surfaces, and, by our third year getting quite adept at it.
 Using a combination of pylons and 1500 to 3000 car tires, we created a race course quite a bit shorter ( 1/2 to 5/8 mile ) than our traditional track length ( 1.5 to 2 miles ).

-Beginning in 2010, and continuing into 2011, MKC suspended race activities at Grosse Ile and returned to racing at the 1.5 mile Waterford Hills Raceway.
+Beginning in 2010, and continuing into 2011, MKC suspended race activities at Grosse Ile and returned to racing at the 1.5 mile Waterford Hills Raceway in 2012.
 This track has the advantage of great logistics, good spectator viewing, and a cozy family atmosphere.
-Current plans are to return there in 2012 and fall of 2012 running at the historic Michigan International Speedway!
+We have held events there since 2012 and will return again in 2015 for two single Saturday events.
+In 2012, MKC returned to Michigan International Speedway and held an event there labeled the MIS Fall Classic.
+Now, havingnow hosted three successful Fall Classics events at MIS, we enter our fourth year at MIS.
+We team up with the newly formed AKRA Road Race Series as the last of 4 series race weekends in 2015.

 For historical news, standings, etc, try visiting our Archives.